Building Capacity Releases Annual Reports

 |Families OverComing Under Stress

-Our four resource guides on supporting military children in public schools are now available from Teachers College Press at Columbia University.
+For a limited time only, our four resource guides on supporting military children in public schools are now available for free from Teachers College Press at Columbia University.
 Each guide is based on research and written specifically for teachers, school administrators, pupil personnel, and parents.
 The books have been endorsed by the American Association of Colleges for Teacher Education, the Military Child Education Coalition and leading experts in education, social work, and psychology.
 Each guide can be used as a text in university and school district training programs and outlines how school professionals and parents can create a supportive school setting that helps military children thrive.

 The books focus on practical strategies that can be implemented to make students feel welcome and connected.
 Educators, school districts, universities, and school liaison officers are already using many of the strategies highlighted to create supportive school settings for military children.